open-ephys/onix1-bonsai-docs/articles/hardware/np2e/gui.md

 - All Shanks N_M
     - Enables all electrodes starting at shank index N up to shank index M across all four shanks

-If electrodes are manually enabled, the `Channel Presets:` dropdown will change to **None**, indicating that a channel preset is no longer selected.
+If electrodes are manually enabled, the `Channel Presets` dropdown will change to **None**, indicating that a channel preset is no longer selected.

 ### Maneuvering along the probe

-Once a GUI has been [opened](#open-probe-configuration-gui), and a probe calibration file has been [selected](#choosing-a-probe-calibration-file), the main panel on the left will be populated with a `NeuropixelsV2e` probe.
+Once a GUI has been [opened](#open-probe-configuration-gui) and a probe calibration file has been [selected](#choosing-a-probe-calibration-file), the main panel on the left will be populated with a `NeuropixelsV2e` probe.
 Below are the buttons used to navigate within this panel to view and choose electrodes.

 - Mouse Controls
     - Mouse wheel zooms in/out towards the cursor